 Educational Approaches

 Educators are constantly exploring new methods to teach the order of operations effectively.
-Traditional mnemonics like PEMDAS and BODMAS are still widely used, but many teachers now emphasize conceptual understanding over rote memorization.
+Traditional mnemonics like PEMDAS and BODMAS are still widely used, but many teachers now point out conceptual understanding over rote memorization.
 This involves using visual aids, hands-on activities, and real-world examples to illustrate the importance of the order of operations.

 One popular approach is to use the "math mountain" or "number bond" strategy to help students visualize the relationship between addition and subtraction.
 This method encourages students to break down numbers into smaller parts and then combine them in different ways to solve problems.